Shanti Menon 3 minute read

 Flood coverage is not included in standard policies.
 That has to be purchased separately, typically from the National Flood Insurance Program.

-In recent years, some insurers have started to also strip out wind, fire and hail coverage in high-risk areas.
+In recent years, some insurers have started to also strip out wildfire, wind and hail coverage in high-risk areas, or have stopped writing new policies in these areas altogether.
 Others have introduced sublimits — a ceiling on how much the policy will pay — for certain types of damage, such as mold or burst pipes.
 “It’s important to talk to your insurance agent about your risks and the details of your insurance policy,” advises Kousky.

 Remote video URL